mashford/outis-docsite/blog/2023-12-10-first-blog-post.md

 ---
 slug: about-outis
-title: About Outis
+title: About PWA One
 authors: [af]
 tags: [outis]
 ---

-**Outis** is a digital identity manager, which is still under construction.
+**PWA One** is a digital identity manager, which is still under construction.

 Why a digital identity project is named as `outis`?
 Because it is a Greek word, which means "nobody".
 It is a reference to the character in the Odyssey, who blinded the cyclops Polyphemus and then escaped by telling him that his name was "nobody".